JSorngard/mandelrust/README.md

  2. Open a terminal in the folder you want to install the program in
  3. Clone this git repo with `git clone https://www.github.com/JSorngard/mandelrust.git`
  4. Go into the repository with `cd mandelrust`
- 5. Compile the programs with `cargo build --release`
+ 5. Compile `mandelbrot` with `cargo build --release -p mandelbrot`
  6. Run the CLI renderer with `./target/release/mandelbrot.exe`.
 The resulting image can be found in the `mandelbrot_renders` folder.
  7. You can specify where the image is focused, how zoomed it is and how many iterations to do (among other things) with command line arguments.
 For an exhaustive list run the program with the `--help` argument
- 8. The live viewer program can be run with `./target/release/mandelviewer.exe`.
+ 8. `mandelviewer` can be compiled with `cargo build --release -p mandelviewer` and run with `./target/release/mandelviewer.exe`.
+It is currently only verified to build on windows.

 # Prettier mandelbrot rendering
 The main goal of this program is to generate pretty looking pictures, "pretty" is of course subjective, but here is a list of what I've done to make the resulting images look better in my eyes: